 Cost: Rides start at $25 per person each way.

 There is fixed cab fare from JFK to Manhattan of $52 plus toll and tip.
 Sometimes drivers will charge you the fixed fare going to the airport as well.
 Uber will be about the same (unless there is surge pricing).
 I have found deals on uber pool as low as $35 including toll, so that could be a good option especially if there are two people in your party.

-Car Services vary a lot in price and many need to be booked in advance.
+Car services can vary a lot in price and many need to be booked in advance.
 I think the best car service to JFK airport is Carmel.
 They have special airport pricing which usually ends up being about the same as (or sometimes even less than) a taxi, but the cars are much nicer.
 Also, you can book online in advance and earn frequent flyer miles with most airlines for your trip to or from the airport.
 Carmel also has a handy app.

-Sometimes you can also find a discounted price on groupon.
 I should mention you should never accept a ride from the drivers that come up and ask you if you need a taxi.
-This is against the law and many of these drivers may not be properly insured.
-Lastly, you don’t have to worry about carrying your bags around.
+This is against the law and many of these drivers are not properly insured.

 Cost: Quotes for fares do not include tax or tip.
 The fare for taking a car to JFK can vary depending on where exactly you are coming from, what type of car, and if you are able to get a discount and range from $50 – $150.
 However, this can be split between everyone traveling, there are no fees for additional passengers.